 Term Definition Common Point of Purchase A location identified by card schemes as a single point where a number of stolen cards were used before the card was involved in fraudulent activity.
-Peak The Incident Management System used by RMGA 3 rd and 4 th line support teams and other capability units involved in HNGX releases.
+KELs and KAs Note that different support teams refer to knowledge database information as either Knowledge Articles or Known Error Log.
+Where within this document KELs are referred to the reader can also consider them as Knowledge Articles.
+Peak The Incident Management System used by POA 3 rd and 4 th line support teams and other capability units involved in HNGX releases.
 It is linked with the TfS call management system.